-1.7 Production of Fresh Fruit Bunches (FFB) 1.7.1 Total FFB produced by your group during this reporting period (tonnes) 86058.77 1.7.2 Total RSPO certified FFB produced by your group during this reporting period (tonnes) 80855.68 1.7.3 Please provide the names and locations of the oil palm mills that you are supplying FFB to.
+1.7.1 Total FFB produced by your group during this reporting period (tonnes)

+1.7.2 Total RSPO certified FFB produced by your group during this reporting period (tonnes)

+1.7.3 Please provide the names and locations of the oil palm mills that you are supplying FFB to.
 This question is not mandatory, and is left to the discretion of the RSPO member to answer.